 The Columbia University Libraries will award a series of internships to Columbia University graduate students to collaborate with librarians and technologists in supporting and promoting digital scholarship on the Columbia University campus.
-The internships will be rooted in the research support activities in the three Digital Centers: Humanities, Science, and Social Science.
+The internships can be rooted in the teaching and research support activities of any of several divisions of the Libraries.
 Students with a keen interest in digital scholarship will be recruited through a competitive process and will receive a stipend, as well as hands-on experience working with emerging digital practices within the digital centers.

 - View current and past interns' work and reflections on the Digital Center Internship Program blog.